William A. Lee: Early Marine Corps career

-William A. Lee was born in Ward Hill, Massachusetts, on November 12, 1900.
+William Andrew Lee was born in Ward Hill, Massachusetts, on November 12, 1900 to Eda Gustava (née Peterson) and Benjamin Rufus Lee.

 On May 22, 1918, Lee attempted to enlist in the Army, but he was turned away because he was only 17.
-He then went to the Marine recruiting station, and was told he would need his father to sign for him.
+He then went to the Marine recruiting station and was told he would need his father to sign for him.
 Lee found the first man he saw outside the office and had him pose as his father and sign the paperwork.

 Lee attended boot camp at Marine Corps Recruit Depot Parris Island.
 Private Lee then reported to machine gun school in Utica, New York, before deploying to France with Company K, 13th Regiment, 5th Marine Brigade in September 1918 during World War I. Lee rose to the rank of corporal before he left the Marines upon returning to the United States in August 1919.

 Lee reenlisted in the Marines in September 1921 and served with his brother, George Lee, aboard the USS Arkansas for five years.
 By April 1925, he was promoted to gunnery sergeant and became the Heavyweight Boxing Champion of the fleet.
 Lee also became well known as an expert marksman with nearly every weapon he fired.

 Banana Wars

 In early 1927, Gunnery Sergeant Lee was sent to Nicaragua where he assisted in training Nicaraguan National Guard soldiers and led them into combat against the leftist Sandinista rebels.
 Throughout the year of 1930, he led Guardia patrols into action against rebels in nine engagements.
 Lee's patrols were often outnumbered, but succeeded in routing the bandits in every battle.
-Gunnery Sergeant was awarded his first two Navy Crosses during this time.
+Gunnery Sergeant Lee was awarded his first two Navy Crosses during this time.

 In September 1932, Lee and First Lieutenant Chesty Puller were leading a patrol of 40 Nicaraguans when they were ambushed by nearly 150 rebels.
 Lee was shot in the head and lost consciousness while Puller led the patrol in a counterattack against the rebels.
 After about 15 minutes, Lee regained consciousness and manned a Lewis Gun with destructive effect against the enemy.
 After defeating the enemy ambush, Lee and Puller withdrew their force back to their base over 100 miles away.
 Lee was awarded his third Navy Cross for his actions, Puller was awarded his second Navy Cross.

 In January 1933, Lee returned to the United States and spent six months in a naval hospital in Washington, D.C.
 In June 1934 he was assigned to the 5th Marines in Quantico, Virginia, and was soon promoted to Chief Marine Gunner.

 World War II

 China Marine

-In August 1939, Chief Marine Gunner Lee reported to the U.S. Embassy in Peiping, China.
+In August 1939, Chief Marine Gunner Lee reported to the U.S. Embassy in Beiping (now Beijing), China.
 As tensions rose between the United States and Japan, most China Marines were relocated to the Philippines.
-Lee and approximately 200 other Marines stayed in China, however.
+However, Lee and approximately 200 other Marines stayed in China.